1974 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Market Activity: 1974-D Dime

-The 1974-S proof dime was struck exclusively for collectors at San Francisco Mint with a mintage of 2,612,568.
-The Deep Cameo (DCAM) designation identifies specimens with heavily frosted design elements against deeply mirrored fields, creating contrast between raised surfaces and backgrounds.
+The 1974-S proof dime was struck exclusively for collectors at the San Francisco Mint with a mintage of 2,612,568.
+The Deep Cameo (DCAM) designation — awarded by both PCGS and NGC — identifies specimens with heavily frosted design elements standing out against deeply mirrored fields, creating a stark white-on-mirror contrast effect.

 1974-S Proof DCAM Dime Price/Grade Chart